radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources.md

 PROPERTY	| DESCRIPTION
 -|-
 Data Source Name	| Unique name representing the identity source backend.
+Do not use spaces, commas, brackets or parenthesis, colons, or the word “domain”.
 Data Source Type	| Auto-populated, non-editable.
 Based on the template.
 Secure Data Connector	|  The Secure Data Connector group used to establish a connection to an identity data source in a different network, like one running in an on-prem data center.
 Description	| Details about the identity source backend.